MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 ## Why is Quantum Intermediate Representation important?

 QIR is an essential tool when running quantum algorithms on real hardware.
-But intermediate representations can play an important role even if you just want to develop algorithms at a more theoretical level,
+But intermediate representations can play an important role even if you just want to develop algorithms at a more theoretical level.

 For example, one application enabled by QIR is to use [the Clang compiler](https://clang.llvm.org/), a C language front end for LLVM, to compile QIR into executable machine code for a classical target.
 This provides an easy path to building a simulator in C or C++ by implementing the quantum instructions,  which could simplify the creation of quantum simulators.